pfebrer/sisl-gui/README.md

-This is the graphical interface that you can use to interact with [sisl's](https://github.com/zerothi/sisl) visualization module.
+This is the graphical interface that you can use to interact with [sisl](https://github.com/zerothi/sisl).

 It consists of two parts:
 - [Back-end](sisl_gui): The backend is implemented in python.
 The most important part is the `Session` class which stores